Introduction

 Women

-This may come as a surprise for some, but in recent times, it has become more and more apparent that women are women are born leadersmuch better leaders.
+This may come as a surprise for some, but in recent times, it has become more and more apparent that women are much better leaders.
 Whether it is nature or culture does not matter, but research shows that women are more empathetic and better at building and maintaining a team.
 Two crucial traits of good leaders.
 They are slightly less inclined to take risks and score about 40 percent lower on narcissism.
 A lot of women are natural leaders, but because the wrong idea of what makes a good leader gets in the way, we don’t see that justly reflected in organizational charts yet.

 Self-doubt